Nat34/project-permute/readme.md

 This repository contains files and documentation created during the setup, creation and development of a program using Processing.
 This project was developed in conjunction with the course *Creative Engagements with Digital Technology* at the Univeristy of Pittsburgh and titled: *Permutations, Arrays and Color: Controlling the Repetition in Processing*.

 ## Project:
 To generate a tool that will produce a grid of rectangles structured around a permutation of three colors, where order is important and repetition is allowed.
+There five iterations of code for this project and numerous sketches.
+The result of the fifth iteration is a java application.
+A video of the application in use can be viewed on [Vimeo](https://vimeo.com/160660732).

 ## Drivers:
 The drivers behind this project are to learn programming basics, to understand the fundamentals of computer graphics, to produce a visually appealing artwork and tool, to save time in experimentation with color arrangements and to engage with the community of artists, students, designers, programmers and educators who use this technology.